By AJ Huynh

 How Can Teachers Support Students With ADHD?

 Teachers play an important role in helping students with ADHD succeed academically.
+A supportive classroom environment can reduce shame and help students feel capable, even when focus or organization is difficult.

 Supportive teaching strategies include: